Expert Interview with Deborah Corn: How Printers Can Succeed in Web To Print eCommerce

 An investment needs to be made in optimizing websites and pumping some money into SEO so you can be found on the search engines when people search to fulfill their printing needs.

-DNB: What strategy can printers apply to recover lost sales and boost sales along with profit in the future?
+What strategies can print service providers use to recover lost sales and drive both revenue and profit growth in the future?

 Deborah Corn: Sending consistent communication that educates customers on your products and services is essential.
 Do not assume they know or remember all you can do.
 If they order something, ask them about other things that could also be needed.